Decoupling the short- and long-term behavior of stochastic volatility: Application to volatility forecasting

-\mikkelll{where $x \in \{ \textnormal{HAR}, \textnormal{RFSV}, \textnormal{Cauchy}, \textnormal{Power-BSS}\}$ denotes the model being compared to the Gamma-$\BSS$ model, and $\textnormal{QLIKE}(x)_k$ \mikkol{stands for} the $k$\mikkol{-}th loss \mikkol{using} model $x$.
-With this definition, \mikkol{positive numbers indicate} that the model performs worse than the Gamma-$\BSS$ model and vice versa for \mikkol{negative numbers}.}
+where $x \in \{ \textnormal{HAR}, \textnormal{RFSV}, \textnormal{Cauchy}, \textnormal{Power-BSS}\}$ denotes the model being compared to the Gamma-$\BSS$ model, and $\textnormal{QLIKE}(x)_k$ stands for the $k$'th loss using model $x$.
+With this definition, positive numbers indicate that the model performs worse than the Gamma-$\BSS$ model and vice versa for negative numbers.

-We \mikkol{observe} that both the Gamma-$\BSS$ and especially the Power-$\BSS$ models perform well \mikkol{over} the \mikkol{entire} period.
-Interestingly, as the forecasting horizon $h$ \mikkol{is increased}, the Cauchy model performs better relative to the Gamma-$\BSS$ model, \mikkol{suggesting} that the long memory \mikkol{property of} the Cauchy model\mikkol{,} which is absent \mikkol{from} the Gamma-$\BSS$ model\mikkol{,} becomes \mikkol{relevant}.
+We observe that both the Gamma-$\BSS$ and especially the Power-$\BSS$ models perform well over the entire period.
+Interestingly, as the forecasting horizon $h$ is increased, the Cauchy model performs better relative to the Gamma-$\BSS$ model, suggesting that the long memory property of the Cauchy model, which is absent from the Gamma-$\BSS$ model, becomes relevant.

-Turning now to the \mikkol{shorter out-of-sample period from January 2, 2013 to December 31, 2014 that represents calm market conditions,} we present \mikkol{more detailed} forecasting results for $\Delta = 15, 30, 65$ minutes and $\Delta = 1$ day in Tables \ref{tab:predRawOutES1} and \ref{tab:predRawOutES2}. \mikkol{There,} a boldface number \mikkol{identifies} the model with the smallest loss, while \mikkol{light grey background highlights the} model\mikkol{s} in the $90\%$ MCS and \mikkol{dark grey background those} in the $75\%$ MCS.
+Turning now to the shorter out-of-sample period from January 2, 2013 to December 31, 2014 that represents calm market conditions, we present more detailed forecasting results for $\Delta = 15, 30, 65$ minutes and $\Delta = 1$ day in Tables \ref{tab:predRawOutES1} and \ref{tab:predRawOutES2}.
+There, a boldface number identifies the model with the smallest loss, while light grey background highlights the models in the $90\%$ MCS and dark grey background those in the $75\%$ MCS.
 The models proposed in this paper generally outperform the benchmarks over this period.
-Indeed, in most cases either the Cauchy or the Power-$\BSS$ model has the lowest \mikkol{MSE and QLIKE} loss\mikkol{es.} \mikkol{F}urther, these two models are very often in the $75\%$ MCS.
-These findings are \mikkol{most convincing} for the intraday values of $\Delta$, \mikkol{while,} interestingly, \mikkol{RFSV turns out to be the best performing model} \mikkol{when $\Delta = 1$ day}.
-(Unfortunately, the MCS \mikkol{is not very selective} in this case, at least \mikko{when using} MSE \mikko{as the loss function.}) This \mikkol{result agrees with} \cite{GJR14}, where the authors \mikkol{demonstrated that} the RFSV model \mikkol{can outperform} a range of benchmark models \mikkol{when forecasting} daily integrated variance \mikkol{one step ahead}. \mikkol{All in all, these results suggest that it is in general advantageous to exploit the roughness of volatility in forecasting, and at intraday time scales, careful modeling of persistence can further improve the quality of forecasts.}
+Indeed, in most cases either the Cauchy or the Power-$\BSS$ model has the lowest MSE and QLIKE losses.
+Further, these two models are very often in the $75\%$ MCS.
+These findings are most convincing for the intraday values of $\Delta$, while, interestingly, RFSV turns out to be the best performing model when $\Delta = 1$ day.
+(Unfortunately, the MCS is not very selective in this case, at least when using MSE as the loss function.)
+This result agrees with \cite{GJR14}, where the authors demonstrated that the RFSV model can outperform a range of benchmark models when forecasting daily integrated variance one step ahead.